klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ### The routes

-1. Inside your *CMS* folder create a new folder and name it: *routes*.
+1. Inside your *back-end* folder create a new folder and name it: *routes*.

 2. Inside *routes* folder create an empty javascript document and name it: *novice.js*.